TIFFANY SCOTT QC

 - Michel v Michel – acting for the majority shareholders in an unfair prejudice petition relating to a family- run cosmetics manufacturing company and its Chinese operations.

-- Luitpold Immobilienverwaltung v Huber & Grothe –acting for claimant in proceedings against judgment debtors to provide information about their assets and for committal.
+- Luitpold Immobilienverwaltung v Huber & Grothe –acting for claimant in proceedings against judgment debtors to provide information about their assets, successfully seeking committal.

 - Acting in an arbitration for a property developer in a joint venture dispute with a landowner relating to the development of an estate of houses involving complex questions of agency and authority.